Biden returns to Georgia as validator for Ossoff, Warnock

 Warnock and Loeffler, meanwhile, led a special election that included more than 20 candidates.
 But both finished well behind their respective parties’ statewide pace.
 The runoffs are necessary because none of the Senate candidates surpassed the 50% threshold required to win statewide offices in Georgia.

-The record general election turnout -- about 850,000 more presidential votes than in 2016 -- demonstrated considerable enthusiasm across the spectrum.
+The record general election turnout — about 850,000 more presidential votes than in 2016 — demonstrated considerable enthusiasm across the spectrum.
 And, certainly, Democrats’ decade-long organizing efforts in Georgia, especially in the booming metropolitan areas around Atlanta, paid off.
 But the gap between Biden and Ossoff suggests Biden’s margin depended at least partly on moderates and even some conservatives, especially in the Atlanta suburbs, who simply did not like Trump.
+Republicans believe those kinds of voters are primed to back Perdue and Loeffler in the runoff.

 Georgia Democratic chair Nikema Williams, a congresswoman-elect from Atlanta, pushed back on the idea that Ossoff and Warnock need Biden to have a path to victory.
 She framed the contests more about the distinctions between a Democratic and Republican Senate.

 “I welcome my president-elect to Georgia,” Williams said, but “it’s not about appealing to one segment of voters.”
-Instead, she argued, the runoffs and Biden’s visit are about “appealing to all Georgians who want to see something different” on matters like more economic aid amid the surging coronavirus pandemic.
+Instead, she argued, the runoffs and Biden’s visit are about “appealing to all Georgians who want to see something different” on the pandemic response.

 Johnson, who worked on the Biden campaign, said it’s impossible to separate those issues from Biden himself.